eostermueller/spring-boot-angular-maven/README.md

 # Step 01: Install npm and Angular 7 CLI

 Make sure npm and the Angular 7 CLI are installed.
-Follow everything up to and including "Step 1" in the [Angular Quick Start](https://angular.io/guide/quickstart)
+You can install these by following everything up to and including "Step 1" in the [Angular Quick Start](https://angular.io/guide/quickstart)

 # Step 02: Build and Launch